Help First Generation Law Students

 Get in Touch

-My family is setting up a scholarship fund at New York Law School to honor me and my life.
-Drop us a line, and we'll keep you updated on how you can participate.
+My family and friends have set up a scholarship fund at New York Law School to honor me and my life.
+Aren't they sweet?

 YCB